How do social contributions work?

 You qualify for this starter discount as a so-called 'primostarter' if you fall under one of the following situations:

-• You start as self-employed in a main profession and were not, in any capacity, self-employed in a main profession for the 20 months prior to starting.
+- You start as self-employed in a main profession and were not, in any capacity, self-employed in a main profession for the 20 quarters prior to starting.

 Be sure, therefore, to talk to your social insurance fund if you think you are a primostarter.
 What if you didn't apply for the starter discount?
 Then you still receive it automatically once your definitive income is known, but only after a fairly long delay.
 So don't wait.